nginx/unit-docs/source/controlapi.rst

 .. code-block:: console

-   # curl --unix-socket /path/to/control.unit.sock \
+   # curl --unix-socket :nxt_ph:`/path/to/control.unit.sock <Path to Unit's control socket in your installation>` \
           http://localhost/config/ > config.json

 To drop the listener on :samp:`\*:8400`:

 .. code-block:: console

-   # curl -X DELETE --unix-socket /path/to/control.unit.sock \
+   # curl -X DELETE --unix-socket :nxt_ph:`/path/to/control.unit.sock <Path to Unit's control socket in your installation>` \
           'http://localhost/config/listeners/*:8400'

 Mind that you can't delete objects that other objects rely on,